noErrdev/Next-ChatGPT/README.md

-# nullgpt
+# Nextjs -NullGPT

-nullgpt is a GitHub repository that provides a powerful chatbot powered by OpenAI's GPT-3 language model.
+This is a GitHub repository that provides a powerful chatbot powered by OpenAI's GPT-3 language model.
 This chatbot allows you to have conversations with a private document.
-By running the associated repository [React-NullGPT](https://github.com/noErrdev/Next-ChatGPT/) on your machine, you can experience the chatbot's capabilities firsthand.
+By running the associated repository [Next-NullGPT](https://github.com/noErrdev/Next-ChatGPT/) on your machine, you can experience the chatbot's capabilities firsthand.

 Website: https://gpt.dongnv.dev